 products: GIS map (e.g., .jpg, .pdf) and other product files produced on the incident

 [yyyymmdd]: all map products for the intended date of use, not the date of creation

 final: copies of all final map products for the incident

 backups: backup project files (.aprx) copied from master map document files

 Edit Project: aprx, for editing data, one for each GISS.
 Do not save the Edit Project in a OneDrive synced folder.
 If using OneDrive to store and sync the incident files, save the Edit Project to a logical place on your local C: drive.

 Master Project: aprx, for map production

-Tools: extensions, tools, or other software tools used on the incident
+Tools: extensions, tools, or other job aids used on the incident

 The following is an image of the directory structure on a computer, showing folders and databases: